`We are watching you:' Marchers urge faster climate action

 Thunberg’s mix of school strikes, blunt and impatient talk about government excuses, and mass demonstrations have galvanized climate protests since 2018, especially in Europe.

-The climate protest movement — and worsening droughts, storms, floods, wildfires and other disasters around the world this year — have brought home to many the accelerating damage of global warming and have kept the pressure on governments for stronger and faster action to reduce fossil fuel emissions.
+The climate protest movement, and worsening droughts, storms, floods, wildfires and other disasters this year, have brought home to many the accelerating damage of global warming and have kept the pressure on governments for stronger and faster action to reduce fossil fuel emissions.

-In central London, hundreds of climate protesters marched from the Bank of England to Trafalgar Square.
-Protester Sue Hampton, 64, said everyone is at risk and all generations need to press for action.

-“We can’t let the young people do all the work here.
-We’ve all got to do it together,” she said.

-In Istanbul, climate protesters brought their children to the demonstration Saturday, emphasizing the impact of global warming on future generations.
+In London, hundreds gathered at the Bank of England for a two-mile (3.2 kilometer) march to Trafalgar Square.
+In Istanbul, climate protesters brought their children to a demonstration Saturday, emphasizing the impact of global warming on future generations.

 “I want my children to live on a beautiful planet in the future,” said Kadriye Basut, 52, in Istanbul.